mano-credshields/smart_contract_helloworld/README.md

-# Smart Contract Hello World 2
+# Smart Contract Hello World test

 This repository presents practices about: